autonomys/subspace-docs/docs/farming-&-staking/wallets/subwallet.md

 ![wallet-2](/img/doc-imgs/subwallet/Subwallet-9.png)

-3. In a search bar, start typing the name of the network, e.g. Autonomys.
+3. In the search bar, start typing the name of the network, e.g. Autonomys.
 You will see two networks - **Mainnet** and **Taurus** test network.

 ![wallet-3](/img/doc-imgs/subwallet/Subwallet-10.png)